United States Air Force Academy: Academics

 The Eagle and Fledglings Statue at the south end of the Air Gardens is inscribed with the quote, "Man's flight through life is sustained by the power of his knowledge".

 The Air Force Academy is an accredited four-year university offering bachelor's degrees in a variety of subjects.
-Active-duty Air Force and Space Force officers make up approximately 70 percent of the faculty, with the balance long-term civilian professors, visiting professors from civilian universities and instructors from other U.S. and allied foreign military services.
+Active-duty Air Force and Space Force officers make up approximately 70 percent of the faculty, with the balance being long-term civilian professors, visiting professors from civilian universities and instructors from other U.S. and allied foreign military services.
 In recent years, civilians have become a growing portion of senior faculty.

 Every dean of the faculty (equivalent to a provost at most universities) has always been an active-duty brigadier general, although technically, a civilian may hold the position.
 The dean, the vice dean, and each academic department chair hold the academic rank of permanent professor.
 Permanent professors are nominated by the president of the United States and approved by the Senate, and can serve until age 64.
-The current dean of the faculty is Brigadier General Linell Letendre.

 All graduates receive a Bachelor of Science degree, regardless of major, because of the technical content of the core requirements.
 Cadets may choose from a variety of majors, including engineering, the basic sciences, social sciences and humanities, as well as in a variety of divisional or inter-disciplinary subjects.
 The academic program has an extensive core curriculum, in which all cadets take required courses in the sciences, engineering, social sciences, humanities, military studies and physical education.
 Approximately sixty percent of a cadet's course load is mandated by the core curriculum.
-As a result, most of a cadet's first two years are spent in core classes.
+As a result, most of a cadet's first two years are spent mostly in core classes.
 While core requirements remain significant during the third and fourth years, cadets have more flexibility to focus in their major areas of study, allowing them to participate in international and inter-service Academy exchange programs.